 FibroScan is a relatively new non-invasive test that is currently approved for use in 70 countries, including the US.
 It is similar to an ultrasound exam and is done by your providerr in the office or clinic.
 The scan uses a dull probe (instrument) that is pressed against the skin over the liver.
 FibroScan is used to measure liver damage and determine the amount of liver fibrosis or scarring.
 Because the sound waves it uses must pass through body fat, it is not a good test for those who are obese (have a lot of body fat).

 Women who are infected with HCV are different from HCV-infected men in a few important ways.
 First, the good news: women are more likely to clear HCV than men are.
 This means that when women become infected with HCV, their bodies are more successful at fighting it off.
 Women who develop chronic HCV infections are also more likely to get rid of HCV with treatment.
 Lastly, liver disease tends to progress more slowly in pre-menopausal women than in men.

 However, women with HCV face a few extra challenges compared with HCV-infected men.
 First, women's livers are more sensitive to alcohol and are therefore more likely to be damaged by it in smaller amounts.
 The amount of alcohol women without HCV can drink without damaging their livers is smaller than men's.
 For women living with HCV, it is best to avoid alcohol altogether.
 For HCV-positive women who do drink, however, it is recommended that they not have more than one drink per day.

 Secondly, women tend to be more likely to experience side effects when taking the drugs that have been the standard backbone of treatment of hepatitis C – pegylated interferon and ribavirin.
 Specifically, depression and anemia are more common in women taking these drugs than in men.
-The good news is that several new HCV drugs in the development process may provide more effective treatment without having to take either interferon or ribavirin and so may provide an alternative with fewer side effects.
+The good news is that several new HCV drugs in the development process now provide more effective treatment without having to take either interferon or ribavirin and so provide alternatives without these side effects.